+972 Magazine: Impact

-Microsoft

 In a joint investigation by +972 Magazine and the Hebrew-language outlet Local Call, it was revealed that Microsoft's Azure cloud platform was being used by Unit 8200, Israel's elite spy agency.
 The report disclosed a secret project to transfer large volumes of sensitive intelligence into Azure, which began after a 2021 meeting between Microsoft's CEO Satya Nadella and the unit's commander.

 The investigation found that the collaboration enabled Unit 8200 to build a system that collected, played back, and analyzed the content of millions of cellular calls from the entire population of Gaza and the West Bank.
 This surveillance data, which amounted to as much as 8,000 terabytes, was held in a Microsoft data center located in the Netherlands.
 The report also highlighted that this cloud-based platform was utilized in the Gaza offensive to prepare for airstrikes.

 Following the publication of the joint investigation, Microsoft launched an external inquiry.
 This inquiry resulted in the tech giant terminating Unit 8200's access to some of its cloud storage and AI services.

 Funding

 The magazine is largely financed by reader contributions.
 In addition, the Heinrich Böll Foundation, a German think-tank affiliated with the German Green Party, provided 6,000 euros in first-year funding in 2010.
 It continues to provide some funds.
 According to The Nation, the Social Justice Fund at the New Israel Fund granted +972 $10,000 in the first year, and made a one-year grant of $60,000 in early 2012.

-Between 2018 and 2021, +972 and its partner, Local Call, received $450,000 from the Open Society Foundation.
+Between 2018 and 2021, +972 and its partner, Local Call, received $450,000 from the Open Society Foundations.

 Readers

 The website's staff state that the vast majority of +972s readers live outside Israel, with about 40% in the United States and 20% in the Palestinian territories.
 According to CEO Noam Sheizaf, about 20% of its readership are Israeli.
-Israeli left-wing politicians Akiva Eldar and Merav Michaeli told The Nation that Israelis were mostly unaware of the existence of +972, with Michaeli describing it as simply "not relevant" to Israeli politics.
+Israeli journalists Akiva Eldar and Merav Michaeli told The Nation that Israelis were mostly unaware of the existence of +972, with Michaeli describing it as simply "not relevant" to Israeli politics.